-Accepted transfer credit hours will be included in the SAP calculation for the next payment period (subscription period).
+Accepted credit hours will be included in the SAP calculation for the next payment period (semester).

-- Incoming transfer students transfer in, meeting SAP. - Transfer credits accepted by The University of Mary Hardin-Baylor are included in the SAP Evaluation.
+- Assumes all accepted credits will be at least 2.0 GPA for Undergraduate - Counted in the next evaluation period following receipt and review of the transcript - · Incoming transfer students transfer in, meeting SAP - Transfer credits accepted by The University of Mary Hardin-Baylor are included in the credit completion rate and maximum time frame calculations, but not the GPA.